Oleur/unity-uaal-sample/README.md

-# unity-uual-sample
+# unity-uaal-sample
-Unity sample app for that can be exported as Unity As A Library
+Unity sample app for that can be exported as Unity As A Library for your Android application.